Do Suffering Bottoms Go To Heaven?

 “Ah, that’s fine.”

-Gyu-yeon picked up the knife and replied without hesitation: “That’s fine.”
-He had been the type to make a fuss even if someone used a bit too much body wash before—his attitude had changed a lot in a short time.
+Gyu-yeon picked up the knife for him and replied without hesitation.
+“That’s fine.”
+He had been the sort to make a fuss even if someone used a bit too much body wash before—his attitude had changed a lot in a short time.

 Hmm, Gyu-yeon is really changing, isn’t he?